dobanisola-scottlogic/scenario-2-20250908-093933/contestant/README.md

 - your Bot should take no more than half a second to calculate the moves or else it will be disqualified
 - your Bot should take no more than 2 seconds for its `initialise(...)` method to run (if implemented) or else it will be disqualified
-- you can include more than one Bot class in the uploaded jar file to allow you to test different strategies, however only one Bot can be active at any given time

-When you're ready to move on this [tutorial](docs/tutorial/index.md) provides a step-by-step guide to adding some basic intelligence to your bot.
+When you're ready to move on this [tutorial](docs/tutorials/1-adding-movement.md) provides a step-by-step guide to adding some basic intelligence to your bot.